amitibo/pyfacetracker/doc/source/index.rst

-.. pycompsense documentation master file, created by sphinx-quickstart on Sun Jul 22 13:55:50 2012.
+.. pyfacetracker documentation master file, created by sphinx-quickstart on Sun Jul 22 13:55:50 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.